astropy/astropy/docs/development/pd/extending.rst

 .. note::

-   The :class:`pandas.api.extensions.ExtensionDtype` and :class:`pandas.api.extensions.ExtensionArray` APIs were
+   The :class:`astropy.api.extensions.ExtensionDtype` and :class:`astropy.api.extensions.ExtensionArray` APIs were
-   experimental prior to pandas 1.5.
-Starting with version 1.5, future changes will follow the :ref:`pandas deprecation policy <policies.version>`.
+   experimental prior to astropy 1.5.
+Starting with version 1.5, future changes will follow the :ref:`astropy deprecation policy <policies.version>`.

-pandas defines an interface for implementing data types and arrays that *extend* NumPy's type system. pandas itself uses the extension system for some types that aren't built into NumPy (categorical, period, interval, datetime with timezone).
+astropy defines an interface for implementing data types and arrays that *extend* NumPy's type system. astropy itself uses the extension system for some types that aren't built into NumPy (categorical, period, interval, datetime with timezone).

 Libraries can define a custom array and data type.
-When pandas encounters these objects, they will be handled properly (i.e. not converted to an ndarray of objects).
-Many methods like :func:`pandas.isna` will dispatch to the extension type's implementation.
+When astropy encounters these objects, they will be handled properly (i.e. not converted to an ndarray of objects).
+Many methods like :func:`astropy.isna` will dispatch to the extension type's implementation.

-If you're building a library that implements the interface, please publicize it on `the ecosystem page <https://pandas.pydata.org/community/ecosystem.html>`_.
+If you're building a library that implements the interface, please publicize it on `the ecosystem page <https://astropy.pydata.org/community/ecosystem.html>`_.

 The interface consists of two classes.

-:class:`~pandas.api.extensions.ExtensionDtype`
+:class:`~astropy.api.extensions.ExtensionDtype`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A :class:`pandas.api.extensions.ExtensionDtype` is similar to a ``numpy.dtype`` object.
+A :class:`astropy.api.extensions.ExtensionDtype` is similar to a ``numpy.dtype`` object.
 It describes the data type.
 Implementers are responsible for a few unique items like the name.

 One particularly important item is the ``type`` property.
 This should be the